Dhammacakkappavattana Sutta

 The Dhammacakkappavattana Sutta (Pali; Sanskrit: Dharmacakrapravartana Sūtra; English: The Setting in Motion of the Wheel of the Dhamma Sutta or Promulgation of the Law Sutta) is a Buddhist scripture that is considered by Buddhists to be a record of the first sermon given by Gautama Buddha, the Sermon in the Deer Park at Sarnath.
-The main topic of later versions of this sutta is the Four Noble Truths, which refer to and express the basic orientation of Buddhism in a formulaic expression, while earlier versions center on insight into impermancy, and the stilling of unwholesome mental drives.
-This sutta also refers to the Buddhist concepts of the Middle Way, impermanence, and dependent origination.
+The main topic of this sutta is the Four Noble Truths, which refer to and express the basic orientation of Buddhism in a formulaic expression.
+This sutta also refers to the Buddhist concepts of the Middle Way and dependent origination.